LiberTEM/LiberTEM/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~

 You can use arrow keys to change the coordinate parameters of any analysis.
 To do this, click on the
-image that contains the handle you want to modify, and then use the arrow keys to move the handle.
+handle you want to modify, and then use the arrow keys to move the handle.
 Hold shift to move in larger steps.
-Currently, only one coordinate parameter can be changed with the
-keyboard, which is usually the center of the mask, or the pick coordinates.

 The Python API
 --------------